adlnet/LR-Data/Readme.md

 # LR-Data
-This is a small utility to help pull the data from the Learning Registry into a datastore of you choice.
+This is a small utility to help pull the data from the Learning Registry into a datastore of your choice.

 # Dependencies
 ## LR-Data requires